- This event has passed.

 February 23 @ 7:00 PM - 9:00 PM

 Join us as we continue the celebration of our 80th Anniversary year with an evening of performing arts in one of Rochester’s most historically-significant buildings, featuring two of our city’s world-renowned artistic groups, and one of our up-and-coming stars!
-This special, collaborative concert in the Hochstein Performance Hall will be the first time that PUSH Physical Theater and The Ying Quartet have appeared on the same stage, and they will be sharing it with this year’s recipient of the Eastman School of Music’s William Warfield Scholarship, Jonathan Rhodes.$25 “Early Bird” tickets available NOW:
+This special, collaborative concert in the Hochstein Performance Hall will be the first time that PUSH Physical Theater and The Ying Quartet have appeared on the same stage, and they will be sharing it with this year’s William Warfield Scholarship Fund recipient, Jonathan Rhodes, vocal student at the Eastman School of Music.

 PUSH Physical Theatre was founded in Rochester, NY in 2000 by husband-and-wife team, Darren and Heather Stevenson.
 In addition to a busy touring schedule that takes them all over the world, they were finalists on truTV’s Fake Off and elicited this from judge/Glee star Harry Shum, Jr. said: “You guys are superhuman!”
 Very involved with arts-in-education programs, PUSH runs its own PUSH Pins Summer Camp, Teen Training, and Summer Intensive for adults.
 Full-length works include Jekyll & Hyde, Dracula, and choreography for two multi-media operas: the Pulitzer Prize-nominated Comala and Don’t Blame Anyone (No Se Culpe), for which they received the Lillian Fairchild Memorial Award.
 Many shorter works include “Red Ball,” created in collaboration with RIT’s National Technical Institute for the Deaf.
 PUSH received the Performing Artist of the Year Award from the Arts & Cultural Council for Greater Rochester.